laravel/nova-docs/4.0/resources/README.md

 :::warning Reserved Resource Names

-Nova contains a few reserved words, which may not be used for resource names.
+Nova contains a few reserved words which may not be used for resource names:

 - Card
 - Dashboard